Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Validity of Algorithm

 By Fubini’s theorem for positive functions, we can relegate this expectation to the outside and choose to first compute the integral over the thinned locations:

 Returning to equation \eqref{grosseBertha}, we are left with

-This is what we set out to prove as the above equation is simply the expectation over the GP function $g$ of the $ \PPP(\lambda \mathrm{expit} (g(\cdot)))$ distribution and this is the marginal implied by Definition \ref{SGCPdef}.
+This is what we set out to prove as the above equation is simply the expectation over the GP function $g$ of the $ \PPP(\lambda \sigma (g(\cdot)))$ distribution.
+This is exactly the marginal implied by Definition \ref{SGCPdef}.